Building Codes & Standards

 The International Code Council (ICC) is the framework for building code policy in the US.
 Its model new construction codes are widely adopted by states and local jurisdictions.
 The table below presents the ICC codes and their radon-related code provisions.

-IEA, American Lung Association, CRCPD, EPA, and National Center for Healthy Housing submitted code change proposals to the International Code Council to attempt (once again) to improve Appendix F. Technical proposals call for connecting perforated pipe or geotextile matting to the tee fitting under the slab; centering the pipe in an unobstructed cylindrical space in the attic for fan installation except where an electrical supply is provided on the roof or other accessible area; connecting perforated pipe or geotextile matting to the tee fitting under the membrane or connecting it to the interior drain tile system; specifying ASTM E1745 Class A poly to be consistent with another section of the IRC; and allowing an exception from placing aggregate or sand where geotextile drain matting is installed on well-drained or sand-gravel mixture that meets Group 1 classification.
+2022 Report: IEA, American Lung Association, CRCPD, EPA, and National Center for Healthy Housing submitted code change proposals and comments to the International Code Council to attempt (once again) to improve Appendix F. Technical proposals call for connecting perforated pipe or geotextile matting to the tee fitting under the slab; centering the pipe in an unobstructed cylindrical space in the attic for fan installation except where an electrical supply is provided on the roof or other accessible area; connecting perforated pipe or geotextile matting to the tee fitting under the membrane or connecting it to the interior drain tile system; specifying ASTM E1745 Class A poly to be consistent with another section of the IRC; and allowing an exception from placing aggregate or sand where geotextile drain matting is installed on well-drained or sand-gravel mixture that meets Group 1 classification.
 A sixth proposal, led by EPA, would eliminate the limitation of the use of Appendix F to Zone 1 and delete the EPA radon map and county list.
 The IRC Committee heard the proposals at an in-person meeting in Rochester NY in April, and approved the proposals for poly consistent with the IRC and for exempting geotextile matting on Group 1 soils.
 Several public comments seeking to further the above proposals were submitted in July for consideration by the ICC membership.
 During the public comment hearing September 17 in Louisville KY, only the proposal to amend the language for the aggregate/sand exception was approved.
-The vote to advance discussion of eliminating the EPA map and county list fell short of the needed super-majority by one code official.

 The Consortium on National Radon Standards is the source of new and actively maintained consensus radon standards.
 ANSI-AARST CCAH is the core standard for new construction of one and two-family dwellings and town-homes; ANSI-AARST RRNC is the new construction standard for one and two-family dwellings and town-homes that does not include activation, similar to the IRC Appendix F. CC-1000 is the ANSI-AARST standard for RRNC for large buildings including multifamily dwellings, schools and workplaces.